Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 Despite what you might think, compilers are not black boxes.
 They are complex, deterministic systems that produce machine code from high-level programming languages through a series of well-defined steps.
 This means that the output of a compiler is not just a random sequence of bytes, but a structured and predictable representation of the original source code.
 In fact, the output of a compiler is just as much a reflection of the compiler itself as it is of the source code it was given.

-In this highly theoretical paper, we'll dive into EVM bytecode and examine distinct patterns and markers left by different major EVM compilers.
-We'll also explore the potential for using these patterns to identify the compiler used to generate a given contract's bytecode.
+In this experimental paper, we will dive into EVM bytecode and examine distinct patterns and markers left by different major EVM compilers.
+We will also explore the potential for using these patterns to identify the compiler used to generate a given contract's bytecode.

 ## Brief: EVM Bytecode and Compilers

-The compiler generates EVM bytecode by translating high-level code, such as Solidity, into a series of instructions (opcodes) that represent the program's logic.
+Compilers generate EVM bytecode by translating high-level code, such as Solidity, into a series of instructions (opcodes) that represent the program's logic.
 Compilers are extremely complex systems that can be broken down into several stages:

 1. **Lexical Analysis**: The compiler reads the source code and converts it into a stream of tokens.
 This may also be referred to as tokenization.
 2. **Syntax Analysis**: The compiler parses the tokens and builds an abstract syntax tree (AST) that represents the structure of the program.